imyoungchae/ThermoAct/index.md

 <div class="content has-text-justified" style="margin-top: 10px;">
   <p>
     The ThermoAct framework proposed in this study consists of a Vision-Language Model (VLM) that performs reasoning and planning based on user commands and environmental information, and a Vision-Language-Action (VLA) module that executes robot control commands based on this plan.
 The VLM takes visual inputs, including thermal data, and a natural language instruction to generate a low-level action plan tailored to the situation.
-Subsequently, the VLA module controls the robot in real-time based on the decomposed plan and the corresponding inputs.
+Subsequently, the VLA module controls the robot in real time based on the decomposed plan and the corresponding inputs.
   </p>
 </div>